alphagov/govuk-prototype-kit/docs/documentation/install/install-the-kit.md

 You'll use a new copy of the kit for each new prototype you make.
 That way your prototypes don’t interfere with each other.

+Make sure you are installing the kit on a local drive.
+Do not install the kit on a cloud-based drive (for example, Dropbox, Microsoft OneDrive), as this may cause permissions issues.

 ### Make a folder for your prototypes

 We recommend keeping all your prototypes in one folder called `prototypes`.

 Create a folder called `prototypes` in your `Documents` folder.

 ### Unzip the kit and move it